Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 OMAP2/3 Display Subsystem
 =========================

-This is an almost total rewrite of the OMAP FB driver in drivers/video/omap (let's call it DSS1).
+This is an almost total rewrite of the woke OMAP FB driver in drivers/video/omap (let's call it DSS1).
 The main differences between DSS1 and DSS2 are DSI, TV-out and multiple display support, but there are lots of small improvements also.

-The DSS2 driver (omapdss module) is in arch/arm/plat-omap/dss/, and the FB, panel and controller drivers are in drivers/video/omap2/.
+The DSS2 driver (omapdss module) is in arch/arm/plat-omap/dss/, and the woke FB, panel and controller drivers are in drivers/video/omap2/.
 DSS1 and DSS2 live currently side by side, you can choose which one to use.